-- 1. What are two technologies that enable scientists to search the area for artifacts without actually digging holes into it? - 2.
-Why did the scientists open up excavating to volunteers and kids instead of only letting the experts do it? - 3.
-What are new discoveries they found here dating back 7000 years?
+- 1. What are two types of technology that let scientists search an area for artifacts without actually digging holes? - 2.
+Why did the scientists open up excavating to volunteers and kids instead of only letting the experts do it?

 Magic Mountain